ExcelFunctions.net Logo

 LOOKUP( lookup_value, array )

-lookup_value - the value that you want to look up in the supplied data array
+lookup_value - The value that you want to look up.

-array - A 2-dimensional array (or table) of data which we want to search the first column or row of, for the lookup_value, and which contains the values to be returned in the last column or row
+array - A 2-dimensional array (or table) of data, containing values to be searched in the first row or column and values to be returned in the last row or column.

 Example of the Array Form of the Lookup Function